Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 - How to Make Sushi Rice

-- Step-by-Step: Easy Maki Roll Recipe (Hosomaki)
+- Step-by-Step: How to Make Thin Maki Rolls (Hosomaki)

-- Tips for Rolling Perfect Maki
+- Tips for Perfect Maki Roll

 - Filling Ideas & Variations